xani-dev/node-quiz/README.md

 1. When you are finished with your work, submit a **Pull Request** to your branch, the same exact way you submit hack hours.

 ## Style Guide
-In addition to the functionality, for further assessments we are also going to start assessing the readability and best practices of your code by testing it with a style linter.
-We follow the [Airbnb](https://github.com/airbnb/javascript) style guide here at Codesmith and thus will be testing your code against some of the rules in that style guide.
-This won't be strictly enforced this time, but moving forward try following as many of the guidelines listed here as you can:
+In addition to the functionality, we are going to start assessing the readability and best practices of your code by testing it with a custom style linter.
+The following rules should be adhered to as closely as possible:

 - [ ] Indentation set to 2 **spaces** (not tabs)
-- [ ] Prefer to use single quotes for strings
+- [ ] Prefer single quotes to double quotes for strings
+- [ ] Prefer const
 - [ ] Use semicolons after each expression
 - [ ] Do not define any unused variables
-- [ ] Remove all console.log statements from your code before submitting
 - [ ] Make sure there are no syntax errors in your code
 - [ ] Properly indent by 2 spaces for each nested block